razerx100/Venus/README.md

 # Venus
 Threadpool module.
 Currently have a Win32 implementation and a C++ standard implementation soon.
+Meant to be used across multiple different modules.

 ## Instructions
 Run the Setup script to build the project.
 The setup script uses the ***Visual Studio 17 2022*** generator for project generation.
 But ***Visual Studio 16 2019*** generator should work as well.